Trendyol/kink/README.md

   list                    List all ephemeral cluster list-supported-versions List all supported k8s versions run                     Ephemeral cluster could be created by run command

-Flags:
-  -h, --help   help for kink

-Use "kink [command] --help" for more information about a command.
 ```

 This shows how to: